fbasco81/shopmany/README.md

                              +-------------------+
 ```

+Additionally, the front end consumes a .net core API which provide the user account information, accessing directly to the API and not using any proxy layer.

 This chapter is a per service zoom on the architecture

 ## Items

 It is a service contained in the subdirectory `./items`.
 It is written in PHP
 using Expressive 3 as framework.
 It contains and manage the items that you can buy from `shopmany`.
 MySQL is used